Continuous-time stochastic gradient descent for optimizing over the stationary distribution of stochastic differential equations: Introduction

 We rigorously prove the convergence of the algorithm (\ref{nonlinear update}) when $\mu(\cdot)$ is linear and for constant $\sigma$.
 Even in the linear case, the distribution of $(X_t, \bar X_t, \tilde X_t, \theta_t)$ will be non-Gaussian and convergence analysis is non-trivial.
 Unlike in the traditional stochastic gradient descent algorithm, the data is not i.i.d. (i.e., $X_t$ is correlated with $X_s$ for $s \neq t$) and, for a finite time $t$, the stochastic update direction $G(\theta_t)$ is not an unbiased estimate of $\nabla_{\theta} J(\theta_t)$.
 One must show that asymptotically $G(\theta_t)$ becomes an unbiased estimate of the direction of steepest descent $\nabla_{\theta} J(\theta_t)$.
 Furthermore, it must be proven that the stochastic fluctuations of $G(\theta_t)$ around the direction of steepest descent vanish in an appropriate way as $t \rightarrow \infty$.

 The proof therefore requires analysis of the fluctuations of the stochastic update direction $G(\theta_t)$ around $\nabla_{\theta} J(\theta_t)$.
 Bounds on the fluctuations are challenging to obtain due to the online nature of the algorithm.
 The stationary distribution $\pi_{\theta_t}$ will continuously change as the parameters $\theta_t$ evolve.
 We prove bounds on a new class of Poisson partial differential equations, which are then used to analyze the parameter fluctuations in the algorithm.
 The fluctuations are re-written in terms of the solution to the Poisson PDE using Ito's Lemma, the PDE solution bounds are subsequently applied, and then we can show asymptotically that the fluctuations vanish.
-Our main theorem proves for the linear case that:
+Our main theorem proves for the multi-dimensional Ornstein-Uhlenbeck process that:

 In the numerical section of this paper, we evaluate the performance of our online algorithm (\ref{nonlinear update}) for a variety of linear and nonlinear examples.
 In these examples, we show that the algorithm can also perform well in practice for nonlinear SDEs.
 We also demonstrate that the online algorithm can optimize over path-dependent SDEs and pathwise statistics of SDEs such as the auto-covariance.
+In addition, we also demonstrate the applications of the online optimization algorithm to mathematical finance problems, such as SDE model calibration, parameter estimation for partially-observed SDEs, high dimensional stochastic control problems, and limit order book models.